Please help us by making a tax-deductible donation

 Professional Background

-Adjunct Professor of law at California Western School of Law teaching the course Social Media and the Law.
+Adjunct Professor of law at California Western School of Law teaching the courses Internet & Social Media Law and Internet & Media Law Clinic.

 Attorney for Utility Consumers' Action Network and founder and director of New Media Rights.
-August 2006 to present.
+August 2006 to May 2012.

 Law Clerk for Lorraine Donaldson.
 2004-2005.
 Assisted with practice specialized in Intellectual Property, particularly patent drafting.